-The states that reported very high influenza-like illness activity levels for the week ending April 4 are Georgia, Kansas, Louisiana, Maryland, Massachusetts, New Jersey, New York, Oklahoma, Rhode Island, and South Carolina.
+The states that reported very high influenza-like illness activity levels for the week ending April 4 were Georgia, Kansas, Louisiana, Maryland, Massachusetts, New Jersey, New York, Oklahoma, Rhode Island and South Carolina.

 The weekly COVID-19 report also includes a chart show trends in outpatient office visits for influenza-like illness as a percentage of all office visits.

 The typical level is 2%.

 The level for the week ending April 4 was 3.9%, but that’s down from a recent peak of about 6.4% during the week ending March 21.